selenachau/aitl/index.md

 In the interest of keeping everyone safe, the Institute will adhere to local, state, and federal health and safety protocols related to COVID-19.

 ## Planning Committee
-Arthur Aguilera, University of Colorado Boulder
+Arthur Aguilera, University of Colorado Boulder<br>
-Damon Campbell, University of Oregon
+Damon Campbell, University of Oregon<br>
-Selena Chau, University of California Santa Barbara Kasia Stasik, Harrassowitz
+Selena Chau, University of California Santa Barbara<br>
+Kasia Stasik, Harrassowitz<br>
-Allyson Rodriguez, EBSCO
+Allyson Rodriguez, EBSCO<br>